The Duke of Edinburghs Award

 Students record their progress in hours using an online tool for their Service, Skill and Physical sections.
 After school classes cover a wide variety of topics in order to prepare participants for the 2 day expedition.

 Bronze practice and assessed expeditions will take nearby at Epping Forest and in the Chiltern Hills near Chesham respectively.
-2017 sees the first intake of Silver participants who will be assessed on 3 days and 2 nights in an unfamiliar environment.
+2017 saw the first intake of Silver participants who were assessed on 3 days and 2 nights in an unfamiliar environment.

 The DofE is an excellent fit with our vision and values, not least the determination required to successfully complete it.

 Alex Skinner - email@example.com